zqkgo/git-auto-push/README.md

-Auto commit and push to github repositories.
+Automatically commit and push to github repositories.

 ## 🔨 How to use